Skip to main content

 campus or in apartments.
 In other words, in many European cities, the university campus is the city itself.
 This aspect is directly related to the need to own a vehicle or not.
 In the United States it is almost an obligation if you do not want to spend the 4 years on campus, while in Europe it is not necessary due to the great offer of public transportation.

 At Five Lands International Education we help you build your profile and find those universities in those countries that best fit your requirements and needs.
-Learn more about our programs or contact us by completing this contact form or by calling +34 689 027 598.
+Visit our programs or contact us through this contact form.